ipa320/ipa_seminar/ipa_seminar_manipulation/README.md

 The tab __Robot Poses__ allows us to pre-define default robot poses.
 These robot poses can later be used as goals for a motion command.
 Define poses for the group "arm" by using the sliders to set the joint values of each joint within the group.
 You can see what the current configuration looks like in the visualization.
-In case the current configuration is in collision, the robot model becomes red.
+In case the current configuration is in collision, this is indicated by a notification.

 ![SetupAssistant8](./doc/SetupAssistant8.png "SetupAssistant8")